- SEO strategy is a detailed plan to improve a website’s search engine rankings and grow organic market share.

 - Are you trying to grow market share within specific audience segments?
 Which segments and how will you measure your reach?

-- Do you want to drive more search traffic?
+- Do you want to drive more traffic to your website?
 How much traffic?
 How will you value inbound traffic to one page versus others?

 - Are you looking to drive conversions through demand generation or lead generation?
 How will you measure conversions and micro-conversions?
 How many do you need to see, and by when?